openfaas/docs/docs/openfaas-pro/sqs-events.md

 functions:
   resize-image:
-    annotations:
-      topic: s3-put-image
     lang: golang-middleware
     handler: ./resize-image
     image: ghcr.io/openfaas/resize-image:latest
++    annotations:
++      topic: s3-put-image
 ```

-Edit the HTTP handler at `./s3-put-image/handler.go` so it prints out the HTTP body and headers to its logs.
+Edit the HTTP handler at `./s3-put-image/handler.go` and do something with the message you received.

-You can find a complete example here: [printer function written in Go](https://github.com/openfaas/store-functions/tree/master/printer).
+The [Printer function written in Go](https://github.com/openfaas/store-functions/tree/master/printer) is part of the OpenFaaS function store, and can be used as a reference for printing out the incoming HTTP request.

 Test it out: